pnxenopoulos/awpy/README.md

 > [!TIP]
 > We are happy to walk through those that want to contribute, no matter your skill level.
 There are a diverse set of ways one can contribute to Awpy.
 We welcome first-time contributors!

-> [!IMPORTANT]
-> If you use Awpy, we'd love if you could link back to our repo!

 ## Acknowledgments

 The name "Awpy" is due to [Nick Wan](https://www.twitch.tv/nickwan_datasci) -- we recommend his stream for sports data analytics enthusiasts.

 Awpy was first built on the amazing work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) Golang library.
 We now rely on [demoparser2](https://github.com/LaihoE/demoparser) for parsing, which is another fantastic parsing project, built specifically for Python.

-Awpy's team includes JanEric, adi and hojlund, who you can find in the Awpy discord.
+Awpy's team includes JanEric, adi and hojlund, who you can find in the Awpy Discord.
+Their work, among others, is crucial to Awpy's continued success!
+To contribute to Awpy, please visit [CONTRIBUTING](https://github.com/pnxenopoulos/awpy/blob/main/CONTRIBUTING.md).